hakyung4/shortest_path/ProposalFeedback.md

 ### Comments

 The proposal is well-written, but unfortunately there is one major problem and some minor problems in your algorithms.
-Also, I do like the clean pdf format, but it is supposed to be in .md file.
+Also, I do like the clean pdf format, but the proposal is supposed to be in .md file.

 **Dataset**